Thai protesters defy ban for second day despite PM's warning | Law-Order

 Thai protesters defy ban for second day despite PM's warning

-Hundreds of Thai anti-government protesters chanted "Down with Dictatorship" under pouring rain in Bangkok on Friday, defying a government ban on demonstrations for a second day and in spite of a warning from Prime Minister Prayuth Chan-ocha.
-The location of the demonstration was shifted at short notice by about 1.6 km (1 mile) after police deployed in force at the Ratchaprasong Intersection, where tens of thousands of protesters rallied on Thursday.
+Thousands of Thai anti-government protesters chanted "Down with Dictatorship" in Bangkok on Friday, defying a government ban on demonstrations for a second day and in spite of a warning from Prime Minister Prayuth Chan-ocha.

-"The cops closed Ratchaprasong to prevent protests ... we have to avoid the encirclement. fight!!!" one of the protest leaders, Panupong Jadnok, posted on Facebook.
-Police with batons and riot shields rushed to the scene of the new demonstration and closed nearby roads and metro stations.
+Police were caught off guard as the location of the protest was shifted by about 1.6 km (1 mile) from the intersection in the centre of the capital where tens of thousands of people rallied on Thursday.
+"It’s clear that Prayuth sees the people as the enemy.
+And we him," protest leader Panupong “Mike” Jadnok told the crowd.

 Protests have been largely peaceful.
 The only specific incident cited by the government for the imposition of emergency measures was one in which Queen Suthida's motorcade was jeered by protesters, but it also said protests were damaging the economy and national security.

-Police said on Friday that two men would be charged with attempted violence against the queen, which carries a possible death sentence.
-Protesters have denounced the emergency measures and the arrest of some 40 protesters in the past week.
+Police said on Friday that two men would be charged with attempted violence against the queen, which carries a possible death sentence if her life is thought to have been threatened.
+Even if not, the charge can mean life in jail.
+The UN High Commissioner for Human Rights was concerned about the situation in Thailand, said Ravina Shamdsani Said, a spokeswoman for commissioner Michelle Bachelet.

+"We are particularly concerned about the application of serious charges, including the crime of sedition, against individuals for peacefully exercising their fundamental rights," she told a briefing in Geneva.
+Thai parliamentary opposition parties condemned the emergency measures.

 - READ MORE ON: